 For each set, when vision design is complete, we create what we call a vision design handoff document to give to the Set Design team to explain the overall vision of the set and walk through what themes and mechanics we created during vision design.
 In the past, I've shown off the vision design handoff document for Throne of Eldraine, Part 1 and Part 2, Ikoria, Zendikar Rising, and original Zendikar, Part 1 and Part 2.
 Today, I'm going to show you the handoff document from Strixhaven.

 Before I start, I should give my normal intro for vision design handoff documents.
-Everything you see below is the text of the actual document I handed off a year and a half ago.
-Any comments I've made will be in boxes to the right of the vision design text.
+Most of what you'll read below is the text of the actual document I handed off a year and a half ago.
+Any comments I've made will be in boxes below the vision design text.
 The text outside of the boxes is the actual document.
 Things always change during set design, so I will explain how things in the document turned into the things that ended up in the set.
 I hope you enjoy this peek behind the curtain.

 Vision Design team